AyoopE/MasterThesis/README.md

 The dataset in the second file (Regression_Problem_data_part2.csv) contains samples  to be predicted by the created model.

-Five Python libraries needed for Python scripts in this repository:
+Five Python libraries are needed for Python scripts in this repository:
-NumPy
+NumPy v1.23.5
-Matplotlib
+Matplotlib v3.7.1
-Scikit-learn
+Scikit-learn v1.2.2
-Pandas
+Pandas v1.5.3
-SciPy
+SciPy v1.10.1

 To run pyhton script for the first classification problem, the following files are needed to be in the same working directory: